Minnesota Myth: Birth

 Four years after the AFL folded for the second time, it was announced on February 1, 2023, that the league intended on relaunching in 2024.
 On July 18, the 16 intended market cities were announced, including St. Paul, Minnesota.
-They have an Instagram page that announced their intentions of joining the AFL, though league commissioner Lee Hutton and the league would not confirm, nor deny it.

 On November 14, 2023, a press release announced that the team would be officially called the Minnesota Myth.
 The ownership group is led by Mexican-American attorney Diana Hutton, making her the first Latina majority team owner in league history; Hutton is the wife and law firm partner of Commissioner Lee Hutton, who himself had played college football at the University of Minnesota.
 Hutton had effectively structured the league so that it operated through the Myth's business operation, under license from G6 Sports Group; G6 president Anthony Rossi noted that Hutton had not paid the required licensing fees.
 Chairman Chris Chetty noted that Hutton's structuring of the league through a shell company tied to the Myth violated his contract with AFL trademark holder G6 Sports Group, a fireable offense.

 Their head coach was former University of Minnesota and former Canadian Football League quarterback Rickey Foggie, who played for the Minnesota Fighting Pike in their only season in 1996 and for several others teams for the next eight seasons before becoming a coach.
 On January 30, 2024, the Myth announced that they will play at the Target Center in Minneapolis.

 Closure of the franchise

 On May 10, 2024, reports indicated that Rickey Foggie resigned as Myth head coach after only two games.
 Foggie confirmed the reports through his X account, along with the resignation of his special teams coach.
 On May 13, 2024, in an email from owner Diana Hutton, the Myth became the fourth team to suspend operations blaming it on "negative publicity" and the owners for "sabotage" in order to force her husband Lee Hutton to resign as commissioner.
 Lee Hutton was fired from his position the next day, replaced by Jeff Fisher.
 The team folded that same day.

+The AFL's successor, Arena Football One, would eventually return to Minneapolis with the relocation of the Minnesota Monsters in October 2026.